What is Living Waters?

 Listen to Tracey Bickle Explain Living Waters:

-Listen to this Testimonial Video About Living Waters:
+Watch to this Testimonial Video About Living Waters:

 Living Waters* is an in-depth, Christ-centered program for people seeking healing in areas of sexual and relational brokenness.
 A healing, teaching and discipleship series, Living Waters addresses the reality that we are all broken in our ability to love others well.
 The goal of Living Waters is to lay a foundation for sexual and relational wholeness in our lives.